filecoin-project/f3-activation-contract/devnotes.md

 ### Deploy the Contract

-To deploy the contract, execute:
+To deploy the contract using the Safe multisig, execute:

 ```bash
 npx hardhat ignition deploy ignition/modules/F3Parameters.ts --network filecoinmainnet \